Crespo-Otero-group/fromage/README.md

 If you are happily preparing a calculation, see no error, run `cryspy.py` with sensible geometries and find that your quantum chemistry program is very upset about something, it might be that the point charges you are feeding it are unreasonable.
 Indeed when you start fiddling with large numbers of constrained point charges in Ewald, the system of linear equations which fits them becomes highly linearly dependent and you end up with point charges with values in the thousands.
 If this happens to you just try a smaller number of constrained point charges while still containing your central molecule.

 Gaussian memory management is a mysterious beast and you may need to provide it with a lot of overhead memory to store the thousands of point charges you are feeding it.
 Allow for 2-4GB more memory that what you are telling `mh.temp` in `%mem`.
-For optimal performance, depending on what combination of programs and levels of theory you are using, you may want to distribute the Gaussian memory counterintuively.
+For optimal performance, depending on what combination of programs and levels of theory you are using, you may want to distribute the Gaussian memory counterintuitively.
 For example a HF calculation with a large cluster of atoms in Gaussian might be slower than an RI-CC2 Turbomole calculation of a small central molecule.
 Distribute memory accordingly.

 Hacking this program for your own personal needs is a perfectly good idea and you may be able to get a lot from just importing the I/O modules and the `Atom` class.
 You may however encounter a couple of difficulties:

 - This program makes use of some basic but essential object oriented programming paradigms such as the `Atom` object which is used ubiquitously or inheritance in the `Calc` class.
 These are made easy to use by the Python syntax but if you are not used to them they may cause an entrance barrier.
 I have tried to organise everything sensibly in modules which do what you would expect from their name but getting to grips with the architecture may be a bit annoying.

-If all you want to do is integrate your favourite quantum chemistry package into cryspy, all you need to do is a) make a new `Calc` objects modeled after one of the existing ones in the `calc.py` module and b) add a clause in the `cryspy.py` modeul for using that program at the very beginning of the sequence.
+If all you want to do is integrate your favourite quantum chemistry package into cryspy, all you need to do is a) make a new `Calc` objects modeled after one of the existing ones in the `calc.py` module and b) add a clause in the `cryspy.py` module for using that program at the very beginning of the sequence.

 - The Ewald program is often the source of all of your problems when tinkering with the embedding methods, even as a regular user pushing the program to its limits.
 It uses a deprecated lapack function and needs to be modified very specifically to be used with prepare_calculation.
 Some Ewald documentation will come soon to aid you in this quest but apart from some installation and compilation guidelines, I cannot offer too much help.